huggingface/datasets/ADD_NEW_DATASET.md

 - benchmark: [glue](https://github.com/huggingface/datasets/blob/master/datasets/glue/glue.py) (original data are various formats)
 - multilingual: [xquad](https://github.com/huggingface/datasets/blob/master/datasets/xquad/xquad.py) (original data are in json)
 - multitask: [matinf](https://github.com/huggingface/datasets/blob/master/datasets/xquad/xquad.py) (original data need to be downloaded by the user because it requires authentificaition)

-You can also start from the basic template which is [here](https://huggingface.co/docs/datasets/add_dataset.html)

 While you are developping the dataset script you can list test it by opening a python interpreter and running the script: